Channelislanders/web_application/README.md

 ## References for Data

-Office of National Marine Sanctuaries, [06/06/2024]: Channel Islands National Marine Sanctuary Boundary (polygons) [Data Date Range], https://www.fisheries.noaa.gov/inport/item/40040., Access Constraints: None, Use Constraints: NOT FOR LEGAL USE, Distribution Liability: Digital boundary files are available for public consumption from the Office of National Marine Sanctuaies in hard copy or digital formats.
+Office of National Marine Sanctuaries, [06/06/2024]: Channel Islands National Marine Sanctuary Boundary (polygons), https://www.fisheries.noaa.gov/inport/item/40040., Access Constraints: None, Use Constraints: NOT FOR LEGAL USE, Distribution Liability: Digital boundary files are available for public consumption from the Office of National Marine Sanctuaies in hard copy or digital formats.
 See Distributor Contact Informationfor contact details.